Constant matters: Fine-grained Complexity of Differentially Private Continual Observation: Introduction

 Our bounds bridge the gap between theoretical work on differential privacy, which mostly concentrates on asymptotic analysis to reveal the \emph{capabilities of} differential private algorithms, and practical applications, which need to obtain useful \emph{information from} differential private algorithms for their specific use cases.

-\paragraph{Organization.} Rest of this section gives the formal problem statement, an overview of results, technical contribution, and a comparison with related works. \Cref{sec:proof} gives the formal proof of our main result and \Cref{sec:applications} contains all the applications we explored.
-We conclude the paper in \Cref{sec:conclusion}.
-We give lower bounds in Appendix~\ref{sec:lower}, explore non-interactive local learning in Appendix~\ref{sec:local}, and present all missing proofs in Appendix~\ref{sec:missingproofs}.
+{\bf Organization.} The rest of this section gives the formal problem statement, an overview of results, technical contribution, and comparison with related works. \Cref{sec:notation} gives the necessary definitions, \Cref{sec:proof} presents the formal proof of our main result, \Cref{sec:applications} contains all its applications we explored.
+We give lower bounds in~\Cref{sec:lower} and present experiments in \Cref{sec:experiments}.